Adedamola99/Adedamola99/README.md

 - 👋 Hi, I’m @Adedamola99
 - 👀 I’m interested programming and creating things on the web
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...

 <!---